 Blackwater Law medical negligence solicitors represented Mr Shaw after doctors ignored a blood test which led to necrotising fasciitis and sepsis.

-University Hospital Birmingham NHS Foundation Trust, which manages the Queen Elizabeth Hospital, recently reported 15,059 Patient Safety Incidents causing harm to patients.
+East Kent Hospitals University NHS Foundation Trust, which manages the Queen Elizabeth The Queen Mother Hospital, recently reported 2,386 Patient Safety Incidents causing harm to patients.

 What does this mean?

 NHS trusts record and report all Patient Safety Incidents, which are defined as “any unintended or unexpected incident that could have or did lead to harm for one or more patients receiving NHS-funded healthcare”.
 Incidents may include medication or prescription errors, patients being left to develop pressure ulcers, medical device equipment failures, surgical errors, patient falls and material patient administration errors, amongst others.
 When reporting the number of incidents and errors that have occurred, each Trust must state the level of harm that was caused to a patient, if any.